jmia/sandbox-monorepo-pseudocode/README.md

 It has its own dependencies that are independent from the monorepo, like `vue`, and a UI framework.

 It has its own test suite that can be run separately or together as part of an all-encompassing `package.json` script.

+This is so that we do not have to rewrite components over and over, and the design team will have one place to maintain and persist improvements.
+The reason they should be devoid of business logic (presentation logic is OK) is for a separation of concerns between what it should do for all apps (presentation) and what it should do for _this_ app (business).

 ## Things that aren't addressed in this mockup
 - How many docker containers or `docker compose` files would this need?
 One or many?